Muhammadiyah

 At the time of Dahlan's death in 1923, the organization reported a membership of 2,622 men and 724 women, mostly residents of Yogyakarta.
-Numbers grew steadily — 10,000 in 1928, 17,000 in 1929, and 24,000 in 1931.
-By the 1930s, moreover, it had begun to establish branches beyond Java, the main center of population, throughout Indonesia, and today it is said to be the second largest Islamic organization in Indonesia (behind Nahdlatul Ulama) with 29 million members in 2008.
+Membership grew steadily—10,000 in 1928, 17,000 in 1929, and 24,000 in 1931.
+By the 1930s, moreover, it had begun to establish branches beyond Java, the main center of population, throughout Indonesia, and today it is said to be the second largest Islamic organization in Indonesia (behind Nahdlatul Ulama) with 60 million members in 2019.
 The membership is largely urban and middle class in composition.
-Although Muhammadiyah leaders and members are often actively involved in shaping the politics in Indonesia, Muhammadiyah is not a political party.
+Although Muhammadiyah leaders and members are often actively involved in shaping politics in Indonesia, Muhammadiyah is not a political party.
 It has devoted itself to social and educational activities.